 Ready to level up your beading game?

-Join Squamish beader Joanne Natrall, her daughter Jessica Natraoro, and cousin Doris Paul for a day of beadwork!
-This advanced workshop is perfect for folks with some beading experience or joined our beginner beading session who are excited to dive into more detailed techniques.
+Join Squamish beaders Jason Nahanee and Joanne Natrall for a day of beadwork!
+This advanced workshop is perfect for folks with some beading experience or for those who joined our beginner beading session in March 2025, who are excited to dive into more detailed techniques.

-You’ll get to choose your own project—either a pair of earrings or a barrette.
-Expect hands-on guidance, traditional techniques, and leave with a beautiful piece of wearable art.
+You’ll choose your own project: a pair of earrings in either a Santa or Elf style.
+Expect hands-on guidance, traditional techniques, and leave with a beautiful piece of wearable art..

-All materials are included, and snacks will be on hand (feel free to bring your own lunch too).
+All materials are included.
+Snacks will be on hand too, or feel free to bring your own lunch.

 Spots are limited, so grab yours while you can!